jimtierneysc/tennis-scoreboard-ng/README.md

     * `cd client`
     * `gulp serve` or `gulp serve:dist`
 * Test
-    * `rake test`
     * `rake spec`
     * `cd client`
     * `gulp test`

-### Using the app

-There are four different types of data in this application: players, doubles teams, matches, and scores.
-Login is not implemented yet, so for now anyone can create, edit or delete data.

-#### Players

-* Click "Players" to view, create, edit and delete players.
-* Players view
-    * Click "Player+" to add a player.
-    * Click trashcan to delete a player.
-    * Click pencil to edit a player.

-#### Doubles teams

-* Click "Teams" to view, create, edit and delete doubles teams.
+### Logging in

+* A login link appears in the upper right corner of the page.
+Enter the password and username specified with the db:seed command.
+Login is only required to edit or keep score.
+Login is not required to view.

-#### Matches
+#### Players, Teams and Matches views

-* Click "Matches" to view, create, edit and delete matches.
+* Choose a link in the navbar.
+* Each view supports add, delete and edit.
-* Matches view
+* The Matches view has a link to the score.

+#### Scores view

+* Choose "Scores" in the navbar or the "Score" link in the Matches view.
-    * Click "Score" to show scoreboard for a match.
+* A drop down list is used to select a match.

-#### Scores

-* Click "Scores" to view and edit scores.
+* A drop down menu has commands to change the view and the score.
-* Scores view
-    * Select a match from a list.
-    * Use the "menu" to toggle various display options
-        * Choose the "Keep Score" option to enable scoring
+* The "Keep Score" command may be used to enable scoring.
+This command is enabled when the user in logged in.